AryanJha123/Fantasy_NBA_API/README.md

 NOTE: the player names must be spelt correctly or else an error will occur. <br>
 Then, you can enter the amount of games you want to look at.
 For example, if you enter 5, then the program will look at the last 5 games for each player. <br>
 The program will collect the stats for each player and use the point values provided earlier to calculate the fantasy points for each player.
 This step might take a while due to the 60 calls/minute limitation of the balldontlie API. <br>
-Finally, it displays the total fantasy points and average fantasy points for each player. <br>
+Finally, it displays the total, mean, and median fantasy points for each player. <br>